xdevplatform/search-tweets-python/README.rst

     --no-print-stream

-Using the Twitter Search API within Python
+Using the Twitter Search APIs within Python
 ==========================================

 Working with the API within a Python program is straightforward both for